tomoum/python/README.md

 This is where you can build your python application into a single executable to share with others without having to install python.

-## 2.6. repo_env.ps1
+## 2.6.

-A utility powershell script that will add the src folder to your `PYTHONPATH` set up your sync your pipenv environment and install all the required dependencies then launch a shell inside that virtual environment.

-## 2.7.
 Config Files

 These are the dot files in the root of the project to configure the python tools.

 1. `.python-version` - This file is used by `pyenv` to specify the exact version of Python required for the project, ensuring a consistent environment across different setups.
-2. `Pipfile` - The Pipfile is used to manage and track project dependencies, providing a more human-readable and dynamic alternative to the traditional `requirements.txt` file.
-3. `Pipfile.lock` - This file is a snapshot of the exact versions of all dependencies, generated from the Pipfile, ensuring that the same dependencies are installed across different environments.
-4. `pyproject.toml` - This is a configuration file used to store metadata and build settings for the project, serving as a unified configuration file for various tools, like build systems and package managers, in Python projects.
+1. `pyproject.toml` - This is a configuration file used to store metadata and build settings for the project, serving as a unified configuration file for various tools, like build systems and package managers, in Python projects.
-5. `.markdownlint.jsonc` - This file contains configuration settings for the Markdownlint tool, which is used to enforce consistent formatting and style rules for Markdown documents in your project.
+1. `.markdownlint.jsonc` - This file contains configuration settings for the Markdownlint tool, which is used to enforce consistent formatting and style rules for Markdown documents in your project.
-6. `.pre-commit-config.yaml` - This file is used to configure pre-commit hooks, which are scripts that run automatically before each commit, helping to catch and prevent common coding issues, enforce coding standards, and ensure that your codebase remains clean and maintainable.
+1. `.pre-commit-config.yaml` - This file is used to configure pre-commit hooks, which are scripts that run automatically before each commit, helping to catch and prevent common coding issues, enforce coding standards, and ensure that your codebase remains clean and maintainable.
-7. `cspell.json` - This file contains configuration settings for the cSpell tool, a spell checker designed specifically for code, which helps identify and correct spelling mistakes in your source code, comments, and documentation.
+1. `cspell.json` - This file contains configuration settings for the cSpell tool, a spell checker designed specifically for code, which helps identify and correct spelling mistakes in your source code, comments, and documentation.